Aaron-338/farmlore/PestManagementChatbot_Guide.md

   - Located in `/app/api/inference_engine/hybrid_engine.py`
   - Combines rule-based and ML approaches
   - Uses `PrologEngine` for logical reasoning
+  - Interacts with `OllamaHandler` for LLM capabilities

 - `PrologEngine`: Handles rule-based reasoning
   - Located in `/app/api/inference_engine/prolog_engine.py`
-  - Currently uses a mock implementation
+  - Currently uses a mock implementation (Note: Verify current status of Prolog integration)
-  - Can be configured to use Ollama for more advanced reasoning
+  - Can be configured to use Ollama for more advanced reasoning (Note: Clarify if this is primary or supplemental)

-- `OllamaEngine` (newly added):
+- `OllamaHandler` (formerly referred to as OllamaEngine in some diagrams):
   - Connects to the Ollama service for LLM capabilities
   - Uses environment variables for configuration
   - Can be enabled/disabled via the `USE_OLLAMA` environment variable
+  - Manages interaction with both base and specialized Ollama models.

 #### Web Application Architecture
 - Django application structure follows MVT (Model-View-Template) pattern